What is an Influencer?

-Social Media Influencers (SMIs) do not gain their influence from their association with a particular brand.
+SMIs do not gain their influence from their association with a particular brand.
 They simply have an online persona other people trust and respect.
 Indeed, many SMIs do not use their influence for promotion.

-An SMI’s influence spreads quickly through their social media channels.
+An SMI’s influence spreads quickly through its social media channels.
 Whether it’s positive or negative, it rapidly affects the attitudes of their followers.
 This in turn affects their behaviour, which in an ideal marketing scenario, is the purchase of a product/service.

 Reliability & Longevity

-Most of us dislike advertising copy that masquerades as interesting content—we universally loathe click bait titles.
+Most of us dislike advertising copy that masquerades as interesting content—we universally loathe clickbait titles.
 When the content appears manufactured and the underlying intent to sell something concealed, we don’t like it.
 It’s considered fake.

-They define Micro-influencers as social media users with a high degree of influence within niche markets.
+The research study, which shows micro-influencers have more impact than average consumers, defines micro-influencers as social media users with a high degree of influence within niche markets.
 People with a high degree of influence within a small market generate greater conversion rates.

-How Do You Find Social Media Influencers?
+How do you find Social Media Influencers?

 There are numerous ways of finding SMIs.
-Sometimes it requires being a little creative: you need to understand your target audience, so that you can establish the sort of places they visit online, and the type of people who influence them.
+Sometimes it requires being a little creative: you need to understand your target audience so that you can establish the sort of places they visit online and the type of people who influence them.

 Ask your own followers.
 If you have a social media presence, it’s possible to conduct market research on your own followers and ask them directly if there are people whose opinions they respect.